 A pool of faculty and staff members will alternately serve in the following roles.*

-Process Advocates: Each student in a case will be assigned a trained faculty or staff process advocate to assist in navigating the process and answering questions on policy and procedure.
+Process Advisor: Each student in a case will be assigned a trained faculty or staff process advisor to assist in navigating the process and answering questions on policy and procedure.

 Investigators: A faculty and or staff male/female pair will be assigned to investigate complaints.